Marker Logo

 Erected 2009 by Texas Historical Commission.
 (Marker Number 15967.)

 Location.
 30° 56.876′ N, 95° 54.963′ W. Marker is in Madisonville, Texas, in Madison County.
-Marker is at the intersection of South McIver Street and West Main Street (State Highway 21), on the right when traveling south on South McIver Street.
+It is at the intersection of South McIver Street and West Main Street (State Highway 21), on the right when traveling south on South McIver Street.
 The marker is located on the left side of the front entrance to the church.
 Touch for map.
 Marker is at or near this postal address: 102 South McIver Street, Madisonville TX 77864, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Baptist Church of Madisonville (about 500 feet away, measured in a direct line); Truman Kimbro (about 600 feet away); Shapira Hotel (approx. 0.2 miles away); Wilson Chapel Methodist Church (approx. 0.4 miles away); Madisonville Church of Christ (approx. 0.4 miles away); Jubal Richard Parten (approx. 0.4 miles away); Marian Anderson High School (approx. 0.4 miles away); Shiloh Missionary Baptist Church (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: First Baptist Church of Madisonville (about 500 feet away, measured in a direct line); Truman Kimbro (about 600 feet away); Shapira Hotel (approx. 0.2 miles away); Wilson Chapel Methodist Church (approx. 0.4 miles away); Madisonville Church of Christ (approx. 0.4 miles away); Jubal Richard Parten (approx. 0.4 miles away); Marian Anderson High School (approx. 0.4 miles away); Shiloh Missionary Baptist Church (approx. half a mile away).
 Touch for a list and map of all markers in Madisonville.

 The First United Methodist Church and Marker image.
 Click for full size.

-Photographed By James Hulse, April 9, 2023
+Photographed by James Hulse, April 9, 2023

 2. The First United Methodist Church and Marker